Above: Beijing traffic is busy. "Moti" taxi speeds towards TianAnMen Square. Photo gallery below.Across TianAnMen Square

 Above-25: At TianAnMen Square, Beijing.

-Above-26: The National Flag is well guarded.
+Above-26: The National Flag has guards.
 Goose walk is shown when guards exchange their shifts.
 Flag is raised at sunrise and taken down at sunset.
 People from around China come to see daily flag show.
-I have seen it a few times, a silent work-out.
+I have been there a few times, a silent work-out.

 Above-28: The National Flag.
 In case of non-wind day, flag pool has its own solution.

-Above-29: On the way towards Rostroom building and Mao's picture.
+Above-29: On the way towards Rostrum building and Mao's picture.

-Above-30: Major parades are organized so that troops march ChangAn Avenue from east to west.
-Chinese leaders receive parade at Rostroom balcony.
-Red boxes area on the left is for diplomats and quests to follow parades.
+Above-30: Parades are organized so that troops march ChangAn Avenue from east to west.
+Leaders receive parade at Rostrum balcony.
+Red boxes are for diplomats and quests to follow the parades.
 Forbidden City is surrounded by water channels.
-A massive water-show system installed into channel.
+Water-show system installed into channel.

-Above-31: I took this picture from under Mao's large picture on Rostroom wall.
-Now looking towards South, and you can see National Flag, then People's Heroes Monument, and finally Mao Zedong Memorial Hall.
-QianMen Gate and JianLou behind Memorial Hall are already too far to see from here.
-Old bridge was closed, Chinese sign means "entrance forbidden".
+Above-31: View from under Mao's large picture on Rostrum wall towards South: National Flag, then People's Heroes Monument, and finally Mao Zedong Memorial Hall.
+QianMen Gate and JianLou are behind Memorial Hall.
+This bridge was closed, Chinese sign means "entrance forbidden".

-Above-33: This is the famous Mao at Rostroom, on top of corridor which leads into Chinese emperors' home, Forbidden City.
-Large picture, maybe 3 * 4 meters.
+Above-33: This is the famous Mao at Rostrum, on top of corridor which leads into Chinese emperors' home, Forbidden City.
+Mao's portrait size is about 4 * 6 meters, weighs 1.5 tonnes.

-Above-34: These happy ladies asked to take a picture with me, so this is my picture of them.
+Above-34: These ladies asked a picture with me, so this is my picture of them.

 Above-35: Almost a postcard.